mozman/ezdxf/docs/source/blocks.rst

 .. class:: Block

    Blocks are embedded into the :class:`BlockLayout` object.
+The BLOCK entity is accessible by :attr:`BlockLayout.block`.

 =========== ===========
 DXFAttr     Description